johngodley/redirection/readme.txt

 * Permissions changed from 'administrator' role to 'manage_options' capability

 == Changelog ==

+= 3.4.1 - 9th September 2018 =
+* Fix import of WordPress redirects
+* Fix incorrect parsing of URLs with 'http' in the path
+* Fix 'force ssl' not including path

 = 3.4 - 17th July 2018 =
 * Add a redirect checker